RoboRuckus/micromayhem-maqueen-receiver/README.md

 # MicroMayhem Receiver

-This code was originaly designed for the Maqueen Plus from DFrobot
+This code was originally designed for the Maqueen Plus from DFrobot

 ## View on github.io